Seoul Metropolitan Subway: Fares and ticketing

 The current single-use ticket is a credit card-sized plastic card with RFID technology, which can be obtained from automated machines in every subway station.
 A 500 won deposit fee is included in the price, and is refunded when the ticket is returned at any station.
 Multiple use cards are sold in convenience stores and the functionality is included in many credit/debit cards.

-Fares (except for single-use tickets) are currently 1,400 won for a trip up to 10 km (6.2 mi), with 100 won added for each subsequent 5 km (3.1 mi).
+As of June 2025, fares (except for single-use tickets) are 1,550 won for a trip up to 10 km (6.2 mi), with 100 won added for each subsequent 5 km (3.1 mi).
 Once 50 km (31.1 mi) has been passed, 100 won will be added every 8 km (5.0 mi).
 Single-use ticket users must pay RFID deposit 500 won plus 100 won surcharge to fare.

 Half-priced children's tickets are available.
 The city government also uses Seoul Citypass as a transportation card.
 Senior citizens and disabled people qualify for free transit and can get a free ticket with a valid ID card or enter with a registered transportation card without having the fare deducted.

 International travelers can also use a Metropolitan Pass (MPASS) which provides up to 20 trips per day during the prepaid duration of 1 day to 7 days.
 Depending on where you purchase the card, the service is limited to the Seoul metropolitan area or Jeju Island and does not work in taxis or certain convenience stores.

+In October 2025, the Seoul Metropolitan Government announced that an EMV based open-loop fare collection system will be introduced between 2025 and 2030 in coordination with 19 transit agencies, card companies, and ministries.